-The world has drilled into our minds a need for conformity from early childhood.
-We must always adjust to its norms.
+The world has drilled into our minds from early childhood a need for conformity.
 There is a “norm” to which we must conform.
 Our culture tells us that success and happiness depend upon how well we adjust to it.
-And once we have God in our lives, this religious experience is an add-on.
+And once we have God in our lives, this religious experience can become an add-on.

 Thankfully, it was to this kind of world Jesus came.
 He died for its sin and now lives for the salvation of all who will trust and not adjust.

 Isaiah 55:6-7 Seek the LORD while he may be found; call on him while he is near.
 Let the wicked forsake their ways and the unrighteous their thoughts.
 Let them turn to the LORD, and he will have mercy on them, and to our God, for he will freely pardon.

 Discovering and doing the will of God is the “only” way to have a consistent experience of His abundant life.
 I have but one simple decision every morning as I shake the sleep from my eyes.
 That decision is how I shall live my life today.
 Either I will let the world affect me or I will affect the world for God.
 There are thousands of alternative paths to follow if the world is my choice.
 But to choose Jesus there is only one.
 Today I will seek.
 Today I will find.
 Today I will call upon Him.
 Today God will have mercy.
 Today God will be God in my life.
 Today God will freely pardon.
 Today I will choose to glorify Him.
 Today I will be the person God has intended me to be.
 I will seek Him while He may be found.
 I will call upon Him while I still have breath.
 It may sound trite, but I say it again: today is the first day of the rest of my life.